dan-koller/dotfiles/README.md

 _Please make sure to specify the hostname as cli argument.
 You can also provide a `--full` flag to install all apps._

-Example: `./install.sh MyMacBookPro "John Doe" "john.doe@example.com"`
+Example: `./install.sh "MyMacBookPro" "John Doe" "john.doe@example.com"`